simeononsecurity/simeononsecurity.ch/content/articles/nextdns-great-dns-blocking-alternative/index.en.md

 NextDNS employs a team of **cybersecurity experts** dedicated to analyzing and categorizing internet domains.
 This collective expertise results in a comprehensive and **up-to-date database** of known threats, far beyond what an individual self-hosted setup can achieve.

-By leveraging the knowledge and insights of cybersecurity professionals, NextDNS can efficiently detect and block **malicious websites**, **phishing attempts**, and other **cyber threats**, offering users an elevated level of protection.
+By using the knowledge and insights of cybersecurity professionals, NextDNS can efficiently detect and block **malicious websites**, **phishing attempts**, and other **cyber threats**, offering users an elevated level of protection.

 ______